 This program requires a $65 application fee that must be submitted with the application for Admissions to Graduate Study in Physics.
 Applicants must pay this fee by credit card.

-In order to be considered for admission into the Master of Science program, students must have a baccalaureate degree in Physics, or equivalent.
-Applicants for admission to the Master’s degree program are strongly encouraged to submit GRE scores together with other application materials.
+In order to be considered for admission into the M.S. in Physics program, students must have a baccalaureate degree in Physics or equivalent.
+The applicant must have earned a grade point average (GPA) of 2.70 or better (A=4.00) on approximately the last 60 credit hours of undergraduate work.
+Applicants for admission to the M.S. in Physics program are strongly encouraged to submit GRE scores together with other application materials.

-In addition to the general requirements of the Graduate School for the Master of Science degree, the student must complete PHYS 500A (or mathematics equivalent), PHYS 510, PHYS 520A, PHYS 520B, and PHYS 530A, PHYS 530B.
+In addition to the general requirements of the Graduate School for the M.S. in Physics degree, the student must complete PHYS 500A (or mathematics equivalent), PHYS 510, PHYS 520A, PHYS 520B, and PHYS 530A, PHYS 530B.

-A thesis is required, based upon not more than six nor less than three semester hours of 599-level credit.
-The 599 credit requirement is in addition to the minimum 15-hour requirement at the 500 level as stated in this catalog and should be distributed preferably over several terms of enrollment.
+For the M.S. in Physics, a thesis is required, based upon not more than six nor less than three hours of PHYS 599-level credit.
+The PHYS 599 credit requirement is in addition to the minimum 15-credit hour requirement at the 500 level as stated in this catalog and should be distributed preferably over several terms of enrollment.

-Each candidate for an M.S. degree is required to earn one credit in PHYS 581 by lecturing in the graduate seminar.
+Each candidate for an M.S. in Physics degree is required to earn one credit in PHYS 581 by lecturing in the graduate seminar.
 An oral thesis defense satisfies this requirement.

-In order to be considered for admission into the Master of Science Non-Thesis Option (MSNT) program, students must have a baccalaureate degree in Physics, or equivalent.
+In order to be considered for admission into the M.S. in Physics Non-Thesis Option program, students must have a baccalaureate degree in Physics, or equivalent.

-In addition to the general requirements of the Graduate School for the Master of Science degree, the student must complete PHYS 425, PHYS 450, PHYS 500A (or mathematics equivalent), PHYS 510, PHYS 520A, PHYS 520B and PHYS 530A.
-Those students enrolled in the MS non-thesis option who have taken PHYS 425 and/or PHYS 450 as part of their undergraduate curriculum may replace those courses with any other 500-level course and/or 400-level course (after consulting with their respective advisory committee).
+In addition to the general requirements of the Graduate School for the M.S. in Physics Non-Thesis Option degree, the student must complete PHYS 425, PHYS 450, PHYS 500A (or mathematics equivalent), PHYS 510, PHYS 520A, PHYS 520B and PHYS 530A.
+Those students enrolled in the M.S. in Physics Non-Thesis Option who have taken PHYS 425 and/or PHYS 450 as part of their undergraduate curriculum may replace those courses with any other 500-level course and/or 400-level course (after consulting with their respective advisory committee).

-An advanced experimental or computational, or theoretical project resulting in a research paper is required, based upon not less than four semester hours of PHYS 598.
+An advanced experimental or computational, or theoretical project resulting in a research paper is required, based upon not less than four credit hours of PHYS 598.
 The research paper has to be completed by the end of the second year in the program.
 It should be written as a standard scientific text (i.e., with appropriate referencing), and it should be between 15 and 20 pages in length.
-The research paper should explain in detail the project undertaken by the student enrolled in the MS non-thesis option and must contain background and motivation (with proper literature review), and problem statement and goals of the project, results, a discussion related to the work undertaken in accomplishing the goals and objectives, conclusions and plans for future work.
+The research paper should explain in detail the project undertaken by the student enrolled in the M.S. in Physics Non-Thesis Option and must contain background and motivation (with proper literature review), and problem statement and goals of the project, results, a discussion related to the work undertaken in accomplishing the goals and objectives, conclusions and plans for future work.
 The style that should be used is that appropriate for a manuscript submitted to Phys.
 Rev.

 Further, it is also noted that the outcome of the project (in the form of the research paper) has to be approved by the student’s advisory committee.
 Once the research paper is approved, an electronic version of the research paper must be filed in the Graduate School by submission at Open SIU.

-Other specific requirements for the MSNT are as follows: Each candidate for an MSNT degree is required to have a CGPA of 3.0 (in 4.0 scale) throughout the program.
+Other specific requirements for the M.S. in Physics Non-Thesis Option are as follows: Each candidate for an M.S. in Physics Non-Thesis Option degree is required to have a CGPA of 3.0 (in 4.0 scale) throughout the program.

 Program Description and Objectives

-The Department of Physics offers a graduate program at the doctoral level leading to the Ph.D. degree in Applied Physics.
-The Applied Physics doctoral program is designed to provide advanced studies both in the application of the concepts and methods of physics to various research areas, including: materials, nanoscience and nanotechnology, quantum computing, computational physics, condensed matter physics, magnetism, thin films, and in the application of the methods and techniques of physics to the study of industrial processes and products.
-The Applied Physics Ph.D. provides students with broad, in-depth knowledge of the fundamentals of those areas of physics relevant to applications, as well as with advanced specialized knowledge in applied areas.
+The Department of Physics offers a graduate program at the doctoral level leading to the Ph.D. in Applied Physics.
+The Applied Physics doctoral program is designed to provide advanced studies both in the application of the concepts and methods of physics to various research areas, including: materials, nanoscience and nanotechnology, quantum computing, quantum error correction, quantum optics and information, computational materials physics, biomedical physics, condensed matter physics, magnetism, thin films, and in the application of the methods and techniques of physics to the study of industrial processes and products.
+The Ph.D. in Applied Physics provides students with broad, in-depth knowledge of the fundamentals of those areas of physics relevant to applications, as well as with advanced specialized knowledge in applied areas.
 The ultimate goal of this program is to produce graduates that are competent scientific researchers in Applied Physics, i.e., researchers that are capable of initiating and completing an independent investigation in a specific sub-field of Applied Physics.
 The graduates of this program will be able to fill the needs of academia, industry and government in the area of Applied Physics.

-Applicants will be admitted into the Applied Physics Ph.D. following one of three routes:
+Applicants will be admitted into the Ph.D. in Applied Physics following one of three routes:

 - Accelerated admission: students are admitted into the Master’s degree program and after one semester they can be considered for admission into the doctoral program if they show exceptional research potential and have accumulated a GPA of 3.25.

-- Regular admission: for students who have completed a Master’s degree in Physics or equivalent and have accumulated a GPA of 3.25 in graduate level courses (in exceptional cases the Department may solicit the Graduate School to waive this requirement).
-The students obtaining their Master’s degree at SIU will have satisfied most of the core course requirements for the Applied Physics Ph.D.
+- Regular admission: for students who have completed a M.S. in Physics or equivalent and have accumulated a GPA of 3.25 in graduate level courses (in exceptional cases, the Department may solicit the Graduate School to waive this requirement).
+The students obtaining their M.S. in Physics at SIUC will have satisfied most of the core course requirements for the Ph.D. in Applied Physics.

 All applicants for admission to the doctoral program in Applied Physics must submit Graduate Record Examination (GRE) scores together with other required application materials.